Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 Traditional or Inverter

-Both types of generators have their own advantages and disadvantages.
+Both types of generators have their advantages and disadvantages.

-Inverters produce clean power but fail to provide higher power output, whereas most of the conventional generators fail to provide clean power but gives higher power output.
+Inverters produce clean power but fail to provide higher power output, whereas most conventional generators fail to provide clean power but give higher power output.

 Inverter machines are compact and lightweight.
 On the other hand, traditional generators are heavier, but most of their models are portable.